Blake Sims: Professional career

-Toronto Argonauts

 Sims was signed by the Toronto Argonauts of the Canadian Football League (CFL) on May 28, 2015 and released June 7, 2015.

-Saskatchewan Roughriders

 Sims was signed by the Saskatchewan Roughriders of the CFL on July 29, 2015.
 He was cut September 15, 2015, having been on the active roster for one game.
 Roughriders traded quarterback Kevin Glenn to the Montreal Alouettes October 14, 2015, and Sims was re-signed to replace Glenn.
 He did not appear in any games for the Roughriders and was released on December 15, 2015.

-Wollongong Devils

 In July 2016, Sims left North America for Australia to continue his professional football career with the Wollongong Devils of the National Gridiron League.

-Atlanta Falcons

 On September 13, 2016, Sims was signed to the Atlanta Falcons' practice squad.
 He was released on September 23.

-Tampa Bay Buccaneers

 On December 28, 2016, Sims was signed to the Tampa Bay Buccaneers' practice squad.
 He signed a reserve/future contract with the Buccaneers on January 2, 2017.
 He was waived on August 28, 2017.

-Birmingham Iron

 After his release by the Buccaneers, Sims was assigned to the Birmingham Iron of the Alliance of American Football.
 In the league's quarterback draft on November 27, he was retained by the Iron with their second-round selection.
 He was placed on injured reserve on February 27, 2019, and waived from injured reserve on April 1, 2019.

-Frisco Fighters

 On February 27, 2022, Sims signed with the Frisco Fighters of the Indoor Football League.
 On August 25, 2022, Sims retired from professional football.